cakephp/docs/en/contributing/backwards-compatibility.rst

 .. note::

-    CakePHP started following semantic versioning ideas in 2.0.0, and these rules do not apply to 1.x.
+    CakePHP started following semantic versioning in 2.0.0.
+These rules do not apply to 1.x.

-Because backwards compatibility is complicated, and different changes have different impacts on your application.
-Some changes just require method renames, and others require significant overhauls of application code.

-To clarify what changes you can expect in each release tier we have more detailed guides for developers using CakePHP, and for developers working on CakePHP.
+To clarify what changes you can expect in each release tier we have more detailed information for developers using CakePHP, and for developers working on CakePHP that helps set expectations of what can be done in minor releases.
+Major releases can have as many breaking changes as required.

 Migration Guides
 ================

 For each major and minor release, the CakePHP team will provide a migration guide.
 These guides explain the new features and any breaking changes that are